Measles

 United States statistics

-From 1989 to 1991, a major resurgence occurred, affecting primarily unvaccinated preschoolers.
-This measles resurgence resulted in 55,000 cases and 130 deaths[17] and prompted the recommendation that a second dose of measles vaccine be given to preschoolers in a mass vaccination campaign that led to the effective elimination in the United States of endemic transmission of the measles virus.[18]
+From 1989-1991, a major resurgence occurred, affecting primarily unvaccinated preschoolers.
+This measles resurgence resulted in 55,000 cases and 130 deaths[9] and prompted the recommendation that a second dose of measles vaccine be given to preschoolers in a mass vaccination campaign, which led to the effective elimination in the United States of endemic transmission of the measles virus by 2000.[10]

-From 2000 through 2007, an average of 63 cases were reported annually to the US Centers for Disease Control and Prevention (CDC).
-In 2004, 34 cases were reported; after that all-time low, however, the annual incidence began to increase, with most cases linked either directly or indirectly to international travel.
-Incomplete vaccination rates facilitate the spread once the virus is imported to the United States.
+From 2001-2011, an average of 83 measles cases were reported to the US Centers for Disease Control and Prevention (CDC) each year.[11]
+However, the incidence started to rise after that period, with most cases linked either directly or indirectly to international travel.
+Incomplete vaccination rates facilitated the spread once the virus was imported into the United States.

 International statistics